raycerna/telco-churn-analysis/Readme.md

 Customer churn, also known as customer attrition, customer turnover, or customer defection, is the loss of clients or customers.
 In the telecommunication industry it is critical to retain customers because it is often more costly to acquire new ones.
 The goal of this project is to find identify those drivers which cause customer churn at Telco.

-## initial hypotheses and/or questions you have of the data, ideas
+## initial hypothesis and quetions that came to thought

 `Does tech support affect different rates of churn?`
 #### 𝐻0  : tech support does not affect churn